lgreco/DataStructures/Coding Studio/Dictionary/src/readme.md

-# Coding Studio for August 2, 2022
+# Coding Studio for September 2, 2022

 ## Building a dictionary